 Receiving Android updates

 Updates to the Android system are generally delivered to devices through OTA update packages.
 These updates may come from the OEM who produced the device or the carrier who provides service to the device.
 Google Nexus device updates come from the Google Nexus team after going through a carrier technical acceptance (TA) testing procedure.
-Google also publishes Nexus factory images that can be side-loaded to devices.
+Google also publishes Nexus and Pixel factory images that can be side-loaded to devices.

 Updating Google services